moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

 ~~Monitoring implementation was done in ([epic#594](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/594)).
 Documentation can be found in the [runbooks](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/staging-ref/get-monitoring-setup.md).~~

 ~~Dashboards for Staging Ref Cell can be found in Grafana under the [staging-ref folder](https://dashboards.gitlab.net/d/Fyic5Wanz/server-performance?orgId=1).
-There are other existing dashboards which may also show Staging Ref information if you select `environment=gstg-ref`.~~
+There are other existing dashboards which may also show Sandbox Cell information if you select `environment=gstg-ref`.~~

 ~~The Geo secondary site is running Grafana at <https://geo.staging-ref.gitlab.com/-/grafana>.
-Credentials can be found in `EU site monitoring` section in `Staging Ref credentials` in 1Password `Engineering` vault.~~
+Credentials can be found in `EU site monitoring` section in `Sandbox Cell credentials` in 1Password `Engineering` vault.~~

 ~~If you need a specific dashboard or an existing dashboard does not work please reach out to [`#staging-ref`](https://gitlab.slack.com/archives/C02LN0K1N3Y) channel.~~